patRyserWelch8/movies_architecture/README.md

 3. Validate data captured before inserting into the storage
 4. Insert physically to the storage
 5. Confirm insert to the storage

+New type of data management can be added or removed without impacting on the above layers, if well managed.

+## Integrating all the streamsers

+__link to the code:__ (The streamer layer)[https://github.com/patRyserWelch8/movies_architecture/tree/main/poc/integration_streamers]

+This layer brings some transparency to the front end and remote integration.
+Those components interacts with the layer so that data is captured.
+Therefore, a bespoke UI and a bespoke streamer storage can be added and use again existing code.